Danny DeVito: Directing

+DeVito has directed eight short films between 1973 and 2016, five of which were released across 2010 and 2011.
+These are The Sound Sleeper (1973), Minestrone (1975), Oh Those Lips (2010), Evil Eye (2010), Poison Tongue (2011), Skin Deep (2011), Nest of Vipers (2011), and Curmudgeons (2016).

 DeVito made his directorial debut in 1984 with The Ratings Game.
 In 1986, he directed and starred in the black comedy "The Wedding Ring", a season 2 episode of Steven Spielberg's anthology series Amazing Stories, where his character acquires an engagement ring for his wife (played by DeVito's real-life wife, actress Rhea Perlman).
 When the ring is slipped on his wife's finger, she is possessed by the ring's former owner, a murderous black widow.
-In 1987 he made his feature-directing debut with the dark comedy Throw Momma from the Train, in which he starred with Billy Crystal and Anne Ramsey.
-For his performance he earned a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy nomination.
+In 1987, he made his feature-directing debut with the dark comedy Throw Momma from the Train, in which he starred with Billy Crystal and Anne Ramsey.
+For his performance, he earned a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy nomination.

 DeVito reunited with Jewel of the Nile co-stars Michael Douglas and Kathleen Turner in 1989 when he directed and starred alongside them in The War of the Roses.
+In 1993, it was indicated in Variety that Russell Myers' cartoon strip Broom-Hilda would be turned into a live action film directed by DeVito and starring his wife Rhea Perlman as the titular Broom-Hilda.
+Producer Ernest Chambers purchased the rights to the character and hoped to cast Walter Matthau in the film as well.
+It was never made.

-In 1996 he directed Matilda (1996), a film adaptation of Roald Dahl's 1988 classic children's novel of the same name.
+In 1996, he directed Matilda (1996), a film adaptation of Roald Dahl's 1988 classic children's novel of the same name.
+He also served as the Narrator and played the villainous used-car dealer father Harry Wormwood opposite Perlman.
 Critic Roger Ebert of The Chicago Sun-Times wrote, "There is never a moment (except toward the happy ending) that we sense DeVito is anything other than quite serious about this material.
 He goes with Dahl's macabre vision."
-He also served as the Narrator and played the villainous used-car dealer father Harry Wormwood opposite his wife Rhea Perlman.
 The following year, he was in talks to direct the crime drama The Little Things with Robert De Niro at that time set to star, and The Crowded Room with Leonardo DiCaprio.
 Both projects were eventually realized in the 2020s, but without DeVito's involvement.